-- 5.7.1 The REB meeting minutes include the following items: - Date, place, and time the REB meeting commenced and adjourned, - Names of REB members in attendance (present, teleconference, videoconference), - Names of REB members absent. - Names of REB Office Personnel present at the meeting, - Presence of observers. - Use of ad hoc advisors and their specialty, - List of declared conflicts of interest, a summary of any discussions, and the decision taken by the REB to address them (as applicable) or a note that none were declared. - A summary of key discussions and controverted issues and their resolution for each submission, as applicable,
+- 5.7.1 The REB meeting minutes include the following items: - Date, place, and time the REB meeting commenced and adjourned, - Names of REB members in attendance (present, teleconference, videoconference), - Names of REB Office Personnel present at the meeting, - Presence of observers, - Use of ad hoc advisors and their specialty, - List of declared conflicts of interest, a summary of any discussions, and the decision taken by the REB to address them (as applicable) or a note that none were declared, - A summary of key discussions and controverted issues and their resolution for each submission, as applicable, - The decisions taken by the REB regarding approval for each submission, as applicable, - The basis for requiring changes or for disapproving submissions, - Number of REB members in attendance for the review of each submission requiring a decision, - REB member(s) recused related to conflicts of interest for each submission requiring a decision,

-- The decisions taken by the REB regarding approval for each submission, as applicable, - The basis for requiring changes or for disapproving submissions, - Number of REB members in attendance for the review of each submission requiring a decision, - REB member(s) recused related to conflicts of interest for each submission requiring a decision, - Number(s) voting for, against or abstaining in the event of a vote for each submission requiring a decision, - Reference to any attachments to the agenda; - 5.7.2 All REB meeting agendas and minutes are retained in the REB records; - 5.7.3 The agendas, REB meeting minutes and review documents are confidential and will not be released or made available unless required for inspection or auditing purposes.
+- Number(s) voting for, against or abstaining in the event of a vote for each submission requiring a decision, - Reference to any attachments to the agenda; - 5.7.2 All REB meeting agendas and minutes are retained in the REB records; - 5.7.3 The agendas, REB meeting minutes and review documents are confidential and will not be released or made available unless required for inspection or auditing purposes.

-SOP Code Effective Date Summary of Changes

-SOP302.001 01 July 2016 Original version

-SOP302.002 01 July 2016 5.1.2: revision to the reporting criteria and notification of the REB for all delegated reviews.
+SOP Code Effective Date Summary of Changes SOP302.001 15-Sept-2014 Original version SOP302.002 08-Mar-2016 5.1.2: revision to the reporting criteria and notification of the REB for all delegated reviews.
+SOP302.003 08-Oct-2019 5.5.3: deletion of last sentence, "The information documented in the letter is included in the REB meeting minutes"; 5.7.1: deletion of 'Names of REB members absent'

 Title Document Management

-SOP Code 303.002
+SOP Code 303.003

-Effective Date 01-July-2016
+Effective Date 08-Oct-2019